Suuuuuuuus/LCWGS_pipeline/README.md

 * (Potentially) Lab prep analysis to examine data quality

 To Do:
 * Add QUILT imputation and corresponding imputation analysis
-* Merge results of metrics (dup rate, avg coverage, etc.) to generate a whole file
 * Modify interaction between smk files and python scripts so that they can better accommodate different file names, etc.
 * Add a global parameter specification file for users